biometricITC/cPP-biometrics/4_Methodology/EA_Peform.md

 3.Definition of genuine and imposter transaction

-If FAR/FRR is selected in FIA\_MBV\_EXT.1, the test document shall clearly define what constitutes the transaction based on expected user behaviour and the same rule shall be applied consistently throughout the performance testing.
+If FAR/FRR is selected in FIA\_MBV\_EXT.1, the test document shall clearly define what constitutes the transaction based on the worst case senario (See Appendix B for such example) and the same rule shall be applied consistently throughout the performance testing.

 4.Number of test subjects, templates and samples